LeafandJam/leaf-guides/content/posts/sideloading.md

 - [Kravasign](https://kravasign.com/purchase) (recommended)
 - [DX Sign](https://dxsign.cc/purchase) (cheaper)

 >Both are recommended however, go with Kravasign if you can, as they include revoke protection in their cheapest tier.
-Revoke protection means that if your certificate stops working, they'll replace it — though this is extremely rare."
+>>Revoke protection means that if your certificate stops working, they'll replace it — though this is extremely rare.

 After purchasing the cert you'll need to join their discord server to download your files.
 It can take up to 3 days for your cert to be ready (this is an Apple limitation).